stkisengese/news-intelligence-nlp-platform/docs/github_issues_md.md

 # NLP-Enriched News Intelligence Platform - GitHub Issues

-This document contains all GitHub issues for the NLP-enriched News Intelligence Platform project, ready to be created in your repository.
+This document contains all GitHub issues for the NLP-enriched News Intelligence Platform project created in project repository.

 ---